 The recalibration is the recognition that the model has, across decades of attempted application, simply not worked.
 The recognition produces, in the person who has finally arrived at it, a structural shift in how they relate to their own problems.
 The problems are no longer treated as obstacles to be cleared before happiness can become available.
 The problems are, more accurately, recognized as the ongoing structural condition of being a person alive in the world, and the happiness, if it is going to be available at all, has to be available alongside the problems rather than after their resolution.

 This is, on the available psychological evidence, what most of the visible late-life happiness this article is describing is structurally produced by.
 Recent research has documented that the older adults who report higher well-being in late life are, in most cases, the ones who have made some version of this recalibration.
 They have, in some real way, stopped waiting for their circumstances to clear.
-They have, by long practice, learned to extract happiness from the daily texture of their actual lives, problems included, rather than from the hypothetical future in which the problems are no longer present.
+They have, by long practice, learned to extract happiness from the daily texture of their actual lives, problems included, rather than from the hypothetical future in which all problems have finally been resolved.